 If you plan to participate in a parole hearing, you should contact the Office of Victim Services by email at firstname.lastname@example.org or by phone at 803-734-4770 or 1-888-551-4418 (toll free).

 Note deadlines for participation are listed on the hearing notice.
 Failure to notify may result in the case being heard without your participation.

 Click here for information on submitting a DVD.

 Click here to submit an email opposing parole or go here to fill out our online form.

 Click here for directions to Parole Hearings.

-The Parole Board will allow up to five victims and witnesses to appear regarding an inmate’s potential parole.
+The Board will allow up to five victims and/or witnesses to participate regarding an inmate’s potential parole.
 Limitations or exceptions to this guideline will be considered on an individual basis.
-In fairness to other victims’ families that may want to attend, we ask that you please be respectful of this limit.
+In fairness to other victims’ families who want to attend, we ask you to please be respectful of this limit.

-Once you enter the hearing room, the Parole Board chairman will ask you to state your name for the record.
-It is helpful if you also state your relationship to the victim, or the name of the organization that you are representing.
-After you have informed the Board of your reasons for opposition, you will be escorted back into the waiting area, and a member of the Victim Services staff will advised you of the Board’s decision.
+The Board chairman will ask you to state your name for the record and your relationship to the victim/case.
+After you have participated in the hearing a member of the Victim Services staff will advise you of the Board’s decision.
 If parole is denied, the inmate can be heard again in one or two years – depending on the date and classification of the offense.
 If parole is granted, you will be advised of the conditions of the parole.